micahco/spmd/README.md

 `spotify-now -i "<info>" -p "<paused>" -e "<error>"`

-NOTE: order of parameters does not matter.
+NOTE: all the parameters are optional and order doesn't matter (--escape has to be at the end).

 `"<info>"` can contain the following keywords: